New non-Euclidean neural quantum states from hyperbolic Lorentz recurrent architectures: Summary and future directions

-In this work, we constructed novel types of hyperbolic NQS ansatzes based on the additional types of hyperbolic RNNs including Poincar\'e RNN, Lorentz RNN, and Lorentz GRU, alongside the Poincar\'e GRU NQS which was first constructed in our previous work \cite{hld-hypnqs-25}.
-In introducing these new types of hyperbolic NQS ansatzes and extending the experiments of \cite{hld-hypnqs-25} to the $J_1J_2$ and $J_1J_2J_3$ Heisenberg models with 100 spins (twice the number of spins considered for the $J_1J_2$ model in \cite{hld-hypnqs-25} and three times the system size considered for $J_1J_2J_3$ in \cite{hld-hypnqs-25}), we not only reproduced and confirmed the results of \cite{hld-hypnqs-25} showing that Poincar\'e GRU always outperforming Euclidean GRU in the cases where $J_2\neq 0$ and $J_2, J_3\neq 0$, but also generalized these results to include the three new types of hyperbolic NQS introduced here. \\\\ Given the different varieties of the six NQS ansatzes studied in this work, which span two geometries (Euclidean versus hyperbolic) including two hyperbolic sub-geometries (Poincar\'e disk versus Lorentz hyperboloid) and two different neural network architectures (RNN versus GRU), different kinds of performance comparisons can be made based on either the criterion of geometry, architecture or both.
-In what follows, we will use the results of our VMC experiments - collectively, across the eight different experiment settings corresponding to Heisenberg $J_1J_2$ model with $J_2=0.0$, 0.2, 0.5, 0.8 and Heisenberg $J_1J_2J_3$ model with ($J_2,J_3$)=(0.0, 0.5), (0.2,0.2), (0.2, 0.5), (0.5, 0.2) - to make the comparisons based on all possible combinations of criteria.
-To facilitate the comparisons, we listed in Table \ref{tab:j1j2-top3} and Table \ref{tab:j1j2j3-top3} the top three best performing NQS ansatzes for each of the eight experiments.
+In this work, we constructed novel types of hyperbolic NQS ans\"atze based on the additional types of hyperbolic RNNs including Poincar\'e RNN, Lorentz RNN, and Lorentz GRU, alongside the Poincar\'e GRU NQS which was first constructed in our previous work \cite{hld-hypnqs-25}.
+On the one hand, the formulations of the Lorentz RNN/GRU as standalone Lorentz recurrent architectures are the first constructions of their kinds and constitute one of the main novelties of this work.
+On the other hand, in introducing these new types of hyperbolic NQS ans\"atze and extending the experiments of \cite{hld-hypnqs-25} to the $J_1J_2$ and $J_1J_2J_3$ Heisenberg models with 100 spins (twice the number of spins considered for the $J_1J_2$ model in \cite{hld-hypnqs-25} and three times the system size considered for $J_1J_2J_3$ in \cite{hld-hypnqs-25}), we not only reproduced and confirmed the results of \cite{hld-hypnqs-25} showing that Poincar\'e GRU always outperforming Euclidean GRU for all the $J_2$ and $(J_2, J_3)$ couplings studied, but also generalized these results to include the three new types of hyperbolic NQS introduced here. \\\\ Given the different varieties of the six NQS ans\"atze studied in this work, which span two geometries (Euclidean versus hyperbolic) including two hyperbolic sub-geometries (Poincar\'e disk versus Lorentz hyperboloid) and two different neural network architectures (RNN versus GRU), different kinds of performance comparisons can be made based on either the criterion of geometry, architecture or both.
+In what follows, we will use the results of our VMC experiments - collectively, across the eight different experiment settings corresponding to Heisenberg $J_1J_2$ model with $J_2=0.0$, 0.2, 0.5, 0.8 and Heisenberg $J_1J_2J_3$ model with ($J_2,J_3$)=(0.0, 0.5), (0.2,0.2), (0.2, 0.5), (0.5, 0.2) - to make the comparisons based on all possible combinations of criteria, in tems of both the best obtained and averaged results from multiple VMC runs using different random seeds.
+Since the `best achievable' result of each NQS ansatz (chosen from different VMC runs) represents its absolute capacity while the averaged results represent the stability of the ansatz, we will focus more on the former to make the comparisons, as we are ultimately interested in the best values reachable by each ansatz.
+To facilitate the comparisons, we listed in Table \ref{tab:j1j2-top3} and Table \ref{tab:j1j2j3-top3} the top three best performing NQS ans\"atze (in terms of best achievable mean energy) for each of the eight experiments\footnote{where one experiment corresponding to either a single value of $J_2$ or the pair $(J_2, J_3)$ consists of at least 30 different VMC runs where each of the 6 NQS ans\"atze was used with 5 different random seeds.
+This is not inclusive of the many more VMC runs required to tune the various hyperparameters of the hyperbolic Poincar\'e and Lorentz NQS in order to select the optimal spatial constraint parameters $R_{max}$ and $L_{max}$}.